Articles · Page 2

 Fine-Tuning a 70B Model on a Consumer GPU: The Q-LoRA Practical Guide

 Q-LoRA + SFTTrainer + Flash Attention v2 means you can fine-tune a 70B parameter model on 24GB of VRAM.
-Here is what that actually looks like end-to-end, what it costs in quality, and when you should just use the API instead.
+What that looks like end-to-end, what it costs in quality, and when to just use the API instead.

 EngineeringRead more →